This guide was updated December 2019.

 Most major entertainment services, productivity tools and games are developed for both iOS and Apple, so you won’t need to make big sacrifices when it comes to functionality.

-Bottom line: if you want simplicity and quality in a smartphone, are willing to pay a bit more for a good experience and love Apple’s world-leading hardware design, the iPhone is for you.
-For more flexibility and a better range of great devices, Android will serve you well.
+Bottom line: if you want simplicity and quality in a smartphone, are willing to pay a bit more for a good experience and love Apple’s world-leading hardware design, the iPhone is for you (see NOTED’s review of the latest iPhone, iPhone 11).
+For more flexibility, budget options and a better range of great devices, Android will serve you well.

 2. Set your budget and stick to it

 The reality is that you don’t necessarily need all of that so you could be paying for redundant features.
-The important thing to do before setting foot in a shop is to decide what your upper limit for spending on a phone will be.
+The important thing to do before setting foot in a shop is to decide what your upper spending limit will be.

-Clearly, the difference between a Vodafone-branded Smart N9 Lite at $149 and the iPhone XS at $1899 is going to be dramatic.
-But if $150 is your budget, don’t be too downhearted.
+Clearly, the difference between a Vodafone-branded Smart E9 at $99 and the iPhone 11 Pro at $1,899 is going to be dramatic.
+But if $99 is your budget, don’t be too downhearted.
 You’d be surprised how good the technology is even for low-priced phones these days.
 You can download most apps, play games, use GPS to track your location and play movies.
-The design polish won’t be there and you won’t have the responsiveness of a more powerful phone.
+The design polish won’t be there and you won’t have the responsiveness or screen and camera quality of a more powerful phone.

-Where the phone buyer’s dilemma sets in is in the mid to premium end of the market.
-A couple of hundred dollars can make the difference between a better camera, a faster processor or better battery life here.
+Where the phone buyer’s dilemma sets in, is in the mid to premium end of the market.
+A couple of hundred dollars can make the difference between a better camera, a faster processor or better battery life.

 Bottom line: Don’t blow your budget – keep one of the four price categories in mind and get the most features you can for the money.
 Remember that phone technology refreshes regularly and the latest hot feature at the high-end will soon be within your reach in a mid-range phone.